Blendify/blender-manual/trunk/blender_docs/manual/advanced/scripting/addon_tutorial.rst

 Install the Add-on
 ------------------

-Once you have your add-on within in Blender's text editor, you will want to be able to install it so it can be enabled in the User Preferences to load on startup.
+Once you have your add-on within in Blender's Text editor, you will want to be able to install it so it can be enabled in the User Preferences to load on startup.

 Even though the add-on above is a test, let's go through the steps anyway so you know how to do it for later.